 August 28, 2007: Oakland, California

-The Oakland Coliseum, also known as the Oakland-Alameda County Coliseum (1968-1997, 2009-2010 & 2016-present), Network Associates Coliseum (1998-2004), McAfee Coliseum (2005-2008) and O.co Coliseum (2011-2015) is best known for it’s expansive foul territory and frequent plumbing problems.
+The Oakland Coliseum, also known as the Oakland-Alameda County Coliseum (1968-1997, 2009-2010, and 2016-present), Network Associates Coliseum (1998-2004), McAfee Coliseum (2005-2008) and O.co Coliseum (2011-2015), is best known for its expansive foul territory and frequent plumbing problems.
 My first memory of the A’s and their home ballpark was the 1988 American League Championship.
-Oakland and their high octane offense, led by Bash Brothers Mark McGwire and Jose Canseco were facing the American League East champion Boston Red Sox.
+Oakland and their high octane offense, led by Bash Brothers Mark McGwire and Jose Canseco, were facing the American League East champion Boston Red Sox.
 The Oakland Coliseum was a picturesque ballpark with the Alameda Hills behind centerfield.
 The first two games of the series were played at 5:05 local time, 8:05 on the East Coast.
-I was seven but was locked in from the start.
-I had to watch my favorite player, Jose Canseco, who had just completed MLB’s first 40 home run 40 stolen base season.
-The A’s went on the sweep the Red Sox 4-0 only to lose the World Series to the underdog Los Angeles Dodgers.
+I was 7, but was locked in from the start.
+I had to watch my favorite player, Jose Canseco, who had just completed MLB’s first 40 home run, 40 stolen base season.
+The A’s went on to sweep the Red Sox 4-0, only to lose the World Series to the underdog Los Angeles Dodgers.
 Kirk Gibson’s Game 1 home run off A’s closer and future Hall of Famer Dennis Eckersley in the 9th was a gut punch the A’s never recovered from.
-The A’s continued their American League dominance, winning the 1989 and 1990 pennants and 1989 World Series against their Bay Bridge rival San Francisco Giants.
+The A’s continued their American League dominance, winning the 1989 and 1990 pennants and 1989 World Series against their Bay Bridge rival, the San Francisco Giants.
 The A’s success led to 2.9 million in attendance during the 1990 season, a high watermark they haven’t been close to since.
 The next stretch of winning A’s baseball would be built by a washed-out prospect who played 37 games for the 1989 World Champion A’s.
 Billy Beane, with the help of analysts (or was it Jonah Hill?) brought Sabermetrics to the mainstream.
 Beane and his A’s were the subject of Michael Lewis’s Moneyball, a book all baseball fans should read.
 Beane built the 1998-2006 A’s around the pitching of Barry Zito, Tim Hudson, Mark Mulder and identifying undervalued assets across baseball’s landscape.
 The A’s were operating on a shoestring budget, unable to afford talented young players past their arbitration years, or free agent veterans seeking the highest bidder.
 If Beane could trade a player with two remaining seasons of control for one with four and not sacrifice value on the field, he would send that player packing.
 Beane and his staff brought a commodities-trading mentality to Major League Baseball.
 This cold and calculating approach wore on A’s fans despite the team’s success on the field.
 The A’s attendance continued to decrease as their home ballpark served as a source of ridicule.
 In 2009, MLB Commissioner Bud Selig announced a study to assess potential ballpark locations for the A’s.
 To this day its findings have not been published.